Hiring and managing home care for your loved one can be a challenging process.

 Families need a clear understanding of home care costs so they can create a care plan that fits the budget as well as meets their older adult’s needs.

-First, talk with the home care agency to find out about all their fees and any minimum requirements.
+First, contact the home care agency to learn about their fees and any minimum requirements.

 Then, explore available financial resources, including insurance, government assistance, and long-term care policies.